Michoumichmich/SYCL-Building-Blocks/README.md

 ## Runtime Index Wrapper

-Functions used to access arrays-based variables with a dynamic/runtime index.
-This allows to force the registerization of these arrays which is not possible otherwise, on GPU.
-The benchmarks give a performance of **37** billion iterations per second with the regular indexing.
-With our method we're achieving about **1040** billion iterations per second.
+Functions and Classes used to access arrays-based types with a dynamic/runtime index.
+This allows to force the registerization of these arrays which is not possible otherwise, on GPU (annd even CPU!).

+This allows also the compiler to see nex optimisations (see my SYCL Summer Session Talk).
+For best performance, if addressing bytes, pack them in 32/64 bit words and extract the byte yourself and use the library to address words.

-When writing, if all threads access the same index only, there is a ligher/faster version available by defining `RUNTIME_IDX_STORE_USE_SWITCH`.
+When writing to the array, if all threads access the same index only, there is a ligher/faster version available by defining `RUNTIME_IDX_STORE_USE_SWITCH`.
 Sometimes registerization won't happen using.
 Read speed is not affected.

 There is a read version, `runtime_index_wrapper_log` that uses a binary search.
 It reduces the number of steps, but often is slower because of thread divergence if not all the threads access the same value.